 During the services each student stepped on to the conductor’s podium and, seamlessly, took over the choir without ever missing a beat.

 Maestro Gorbik told me after the Divine Liturgy that a parishioner shared with him that they heard NO difference between one part or another of the service despite finding out later that multiple conductors were stepping on and off the podium to direct their parts.
 A big accomplishment, he thought.

 The end of the Divine Liturgy signaled not only the end of the service but also the end of the Master Class.
 Bishop Nicholas gave a short sermon acknowledging PaTRAM and their work, thanking the Podvorie and the monastery’s abbot, Archimandrite Dionysi, for their hospitality and kindness, and, last but not least Maestro Gorbik, the students and the Choir which “sang so beautifully”.

-Join our mailing list to receive updates and be notified when new offerings are added to our course catalog.
+Join our mailing list to receive updates and be notified about upcoming events, performances, and other PaTRAM Institute™ activities.

 Tiburon, CA 94920

 Become a Member